kchia/smART/readme.md

 **Gold**

-- [ ] Multiple Index for Artists and Tutorials based on categories
+- [ ] Multiple Index for Artists, and Tutorials based on categories
 - [x] Full Artist CRUD capabilities

 **Platinum**

-- [ ] Graphic Interface for categories homepage
+- [ ] Graphic interface for categories homepage
-- [ ] User Authentication
+- [ ] User authentication
+- [ ] Improved validation
 - [ ] Advanced Editing capabilities for forms for dynamic addition and deletion of relationships
+- [ ] Third page view, schema, and expanded Index for Movements and 'Schools'

 ## Contribute